hpoom/fowa-workshop/README.md

 If you use sublime you can use the build tool to run your grunt tasks.
 Sublime Linter and LintJS.

+Chrome has workspaces in Chrome latest build.
+It allows you to use Chrome as an editor for you project.
+Great for debugging. _This must be what brackets does when you debug a brackets extension._
+You can even create new files in Chrome.
+Chrome now has framework debugging support.
+You can turn off the debugger dropping into frameworks.
+It is in the _experiments_ section of Chrome.

+Talked about remote debugging between sublime and chrome.
+I have seen this recently with brackets and chrome.
+Allows you to use your own editor of choice over chrome, but still breakpoint your code.

+Coming to chrome soon, is a real termianl in chrome dev tools.
+Not out yet, but soon will be able to npm from inside chrome dev tools.

 ##### Grunt Intro